janezkranjc/clus/README.txt

 cd /home/john/Clus
 javac -d "bin" -cp ".:jars/commons-math-1.0.jar:jars/jgap.jar" clus/Clus.java

+This will compile Clus and write the resulting .class files (Java executable byte code) to the "bin" subdirectory.

 Alternatively, use the "./compile.sh" script provided in the Clus main directory.

 Compiling Clus with Eclipse
 ---------------------------

-In Eclips, create a new project for Clus as follows:
+In Eclipse, create a new project for Clus as follows:

 Choose File | New | Project.